Romain-Thomas-Shef/STON/joss_paper.md

 ## Feature identification

-STON provides the user with a quick and easy-to-use analysis tool that will identify regiond of interest in the image.
-The algorithm used by STON is based on the [measure module](https://scikit-image.org/docs/stable/api/skimage.measure.html) of the skimage library.
+STON offers a fast and intuitive analysis tool for identifying regions of interest within an image.
+The underlying algorithm is based on the [measure module](https://scikit-image.org/docs/stable/api/skimage.measure.html) from the scikit-image library, defining a region as a group of connected pixels sharing the same value.

+To account for pixel-to-pixel variations in the image, STON generates a binary image using a threshold set at the image’s average.
+Users can then inspect all detected regions simultaneously (see \autoref{fig:regions}) or examine them individually.
+Additionally, a catalog of region properties can be downloaded for further analysis.

 ![Region identification in STON. \label{fig:regions}](figures/allregions.png)